-NEW: Published in August 2022, a randomised, double-blinded and placebo-controlled study in 200 premature babies demonstrated that, in the group who received Labinic Drops, there were no cases of NEC and feed tolerance significantly improved.
+Published in 2022, a randomised, double-blinded and placebo-controlled study in 200 premature babies demonstrated that, in the group who received Labinic Drops, there were no cases of NEC and feed tolerance significantly improved.
 Full text PDF link here. or Full text open access article link here.

 Previous meta-analyses of studies of over 19,000 babies have consistently shown a substantial reduction in necrotising enterocolitis, mortality and Late onset sepsis in premature babies recieving multistrain probiotics.
 A recent review showed a significant reduction in NEC and mortality in a UK NICU using Labinic Drops.
 Labinic has been used even in the most premature babies (22 weeks onwards) due to its excellent safety profile.

 There are 3 strains of probiotics present in equal quantities in Labinic Drops.
 0.2ml provides 2 billion probiotic bacteria of: